4 Brokerage Interview Tips to Leave an Unforgettable Impression

 Feel the brokerage culture.
 If you like what you see and hear, then the brokerage will be a good fit for you.

 Don’t settle for the first brokerage you interview with.
 You have all the power to find the best place to hang your license.

 When you interview with a brokerage, you will be meeting the team that dictates the business’s direction.
 During your interview, they will ask you questions to learn more about you.

 What they are looking for is your passion behind your career.

 Questions like “Why are you interested in us,” “Why real estate,” or “Where do you see yourself in 5-years” are common questions that come up in an interview because they help vent the applicants.

-Brokerages seek people who have drive to excel in their career and help generate revenue.
+Brokerages seek people who have the drive to excel in their careers and help generate revenue.

-You don’t need experience to show them passion.
+You don’t need the experience to show them passion.

 Becoming your authentic self by answering these questions honestly will help them understand who you are, which is the goal of the interview.